Leolima32/game-store/README.md

 If you are using PostgreSQL change the ```"PostgreSQLConnection"``` key under ```ConnectionStrings``` configuration

+There is a detailed explanation on how to switch to the database service of your choice on the Startup.cs file.
+Note that the Postgre SQL version is the default.

 #### UI

 Npm used here for management of packages.